Candy Cane Socks – and a new heel flap!

 The pattern is for a plain sock but I have done something different with the heels.
 Feeling slightly bereft as I posted the socks off to their new life, I cast on a pair for me with the leftovers and the contrast yarn which has actually turned out to be a handy thing to do so that I can show you what’s different.
 (If you want to try these for yourself but aren’t sure about adding new colours in to your socks, have a look at my Contrast Socks tutorial)

 The thing that I like about a regular heel stitch heel is that it’s cushioned and comfy, but it’s not always very stretchy so some people find that it’s not the best heel for them for that reason, especially if they have wide feet.
-I’ve been wondering for a while how I could fix that and I think I have found an answer.
+I’ve been wondering for a while how I could fix that and I think I have found an answer and I decided to use it for this pair of socks.

 I’ve been experimenting with different stitches and I have come up with one that I’ve not seen so far in any of my stitch dictionaries or in any of the other sock patterns that I have (and believe me, I have more than a few!) so until I know any different, I have called it Ribbed Heel Stitch to differentiate it from regular heel stitch.
 It looks very similar on the right side of the heel flap, although you might notice that the knit stitches look more defined.